msnicklous/SinglePageAppPortlets/README.md

 We will examine this structure in more detail taking the PH Image Selection Portlet, view-isp.jsp, as an example.

 Portlet client execution begins when the portlet client registers itself with the portlet hub.
+The portlet client calls the wpModules.portlethub.register(pid) method, passing its portlet ID (the portlet namespace) as a parameter.
+Each portlet client must register using its own specific portlet ID.

 ```JavaScript
 // Register with Portlet Hub, add listener for onStateChange event